Table of Contents

 What is supply chain optimization?

 Supply chain optimization is the practice of improving your supply chain processes to be more efficient, cost-effective, and fast.
-This can be done in a handful of ways, but many areas of opportunity are found across your manufacturer(s) and order fulfillment processes.
+This can be done in a handful of ways, but many areas of opportunity are found across your manufacturer(s) and retail order fulfillment processes.

 Why your supply chain is so important

-Supply chain management is an important aspect of your ecommerce business.
+Supply chain planning and management is an important aspect of your ecommerce business.
 There are many different links in this chain that require expertise, coordination, and planning.
 When supply chain management is effective, it can lower a company’s overall costs and boost profitability.
 If one link breaks down, it can affect the rest of the chain and can be costly.

 Imagine this scenario: